C# – Parsing a DateTime from a string

 Feature flags in ASP.NET Core

 In this article, I’ll show an example of using a feature flag to toggle an endpoint on/off with a configuration value in appsettings.json.
-1 – Install feature management package Install the Microsoft.FeatureManagement.AspNetCore nuget package.
+1 – Install feature management package Install the Microsoft.FeatureManagement.AspNetCore package.
 Note: This is using (View > Other Windows > Package Manager Console).
-2 – Add feature flags to appsettings.json Edit appsettings.json … Read more
+2 – Add feature flags to appsettings.json Edit appsettings.json and … Read more

 C# – The nameof() operator